nasa-jpl/autoRIFT/README.md

 * another chip size that progresses iteratively is used to determine the chip displacement results that have not been estimated from the previous iterations
 * a slight interpolation is done to fill the missing (unreliable) chip displacement results using bicubic mode (that can remove pixel discrepancy when using other modes) and an interpolation mask is returned
 * the core image processing is coded by calling OpenCV's Python and/or C++ functions for efficiency
-* the sub-module is not necessarily suitable for radar images, and can also be used for optical, etc
+* the sub-module is not only suitable for radar images, but also for optical, etc

 ## Install